-Women's and Gender Studies
+Women's and Gender Studies Concentration

-Campus: Virginia Tech Blacksburg Campus
+Campus: Virginia Tech Blacksburg Campus, Instructions: Residential/On Campus

-In addition to providing students an interdisciplinary environment, we support the research of scholar-activists, who connect with communities in need and provide research that can help them to shape policies and solve problems.
+- We support the research of scholar-activists, who connect with communities in need and provide research that can help them to shape policies and solve problems.

 What You'll Study

 You will complete 48 hours of coursework and 30 hours of research.

 Our curriculum includes coursework on race and migration, on sexuality and queer theory, on advanced feminist theory, on feminist methods of research, on bodies and technology, and more.

 The Department of Sociology has a limited number of graduate assistantships and fellowships available for students applying for full time study on the Blacksburg Campus.
 Entering students can apply for such funding as part of their admissions application.
 No separate application required.

 *Deadline for admission with full consideration for funding: January 15